CucusinaMullki/PS1RenderbyCucusina/README.md

 This program work with MSVC compiler

-For run my render you need do this command:
+To run my render you need do this command:
 ```bash
 #go to glm folder and install glm library
 cd include/glm